duckduckgo/macos-browser/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] Test with Release configuration
 * [ ] Test proper deallocation of tabs
 * [ ] Make sure committed submodule changes are desired
+* [ ] Make sure configuration is changed only in xcconfig files, not in the Xcode project file directly

 ---
 ###### Internal references: